microsoft/fhir-server/docs/SchemaMigrationGuide.md

 - ### Schema migration tool
     The Schema migration tool is the command line utility to perform schema upgrade on demand.
-The tool needs to know which version the databases are at in order to select the appropriate migration scripts to upgrade the schema.
+    The tool will automatically identify current version of the database in order to apply appropriate migration scripts.

-    Note - The tool can't downgrade the schema version.
+    Note - The tool can't downgrade a schema version.

     - #### Commands
-        The following commands are available via the tool:
+        The tool supports following commands:

         |Command|Description|Options
         |--------|---|---|